 And if we take into account that you want to lose fat, what do you think would be the most rational option given the situation?
 You guessed it, you skip breakfast.

-Does this mean that everyone should skip their breakfast ?
+Does that mean that everyone should skip their breakfast?